wikit-ai/olaf/README.md

 For demonstration :

+`olaf list` to display all pipeline demo
-`olaf list` to display all pipeline demonstrations `olaf show pipeline_demo_name` to display all pipeline components `olaf run  all` to run all available pipeline demonstations `olaf run  pipeline_demo_name` to run the specified pipeline demonstration
+`olaf show all` to display all pipeline components of all available demo `olaf show pipeline_demo_name` to display all pipeline components in the selected demo `olaf run  all` to run all available pipeline demo `olaf run  pipeline_demo_name` to run the specified pipeline demo

 ## Quick-start